-7.6 New schemes will be assessed based on the criteria within the Capital Strategy and recommended to the relevant committee within the capital funding released by the Strategy and Resources Committee, prior to approval from full Council.
-Each new scheme must have a capital project appraisal form completed and be approved by the Capital Member Group.
+7.6 New schemes will be assessed by Financial Strategy Advisory Group based on the criteria within the Capital Strategy and recommended to the relevant committee, prior to approval from full Council.
+Each new scheme must have a capital project appraisal form completed and be approved by the Financial Strategy Advisory Group.